Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/NonEmptyIterable"

-Re-exports all named exports from the "effect/NonEmptyIterable" module as "NonEmptyIterable".
+Re-exports all named exports from the "effect/NonEmptyIterable" module as `NonEmptyIterable`.

 **Signature**